 Rose Seidler House Floor Plan, Mural & Open Day, Wahroonga, Sydney

 The house is tucked away in the natural bushland, which allows visitors to take in beautiful views of the Ku-ring-gai Chase National Park from the unique glass walls and the deck area.
 This setting is perfect for outdoor parties and special events.
-For those interested, private and guided tours may be included as part of the events package; certainly a feature that guests will remember.
+For those interested, private and guided tours may be included as part of the events package; indeed a feature that guests will remember.

 The award-winning house is worth a visit, so take some time off and enjoy one of Sydney’s most iconic houses.
 The house is only open on Sundays between 10am and 4pm, and remains closed on public holidays.